ali96343/facew2p/README.md

 9. the script  expect a _relative_ (!) path in the css template!

-some test applications are in the applications directory for test apps url/myapp/myadd  nil@nil.com xyz12345
+some test applications are in the applications directory, for test apps url/myapp/myadd  nil@nil.com xyz12345